التصدي لف ريوس كورونا المُستجد COVID-19 (Arabic)

 Many of us are trying to stretch our food budgets, think of creative new recipes, and get the whole family involved with meal preparation to make it less burdensome and more fun.
 Below are some resources to help:

 Gaining access to cell phone service, internet and/or WiFi can make all the difference as we continue to social distance, work from home and learn remotely.
-During the COVID-19 emergency, many carriers are offering discounts or periods of free service to their customers.
+During the COVID-19 emergency, some carriers are offering discounts or periods of free service to their customers.
 For information on how you can access these services, please see the following or contact your carrier for more information: